Parent & Student Resources

 Community Partnerships & Tutoring

-Weekly literacy tutoring and enrichment are provided at East Park Apartments for kindergarten and first-grade students from Central Road and Kimball Hill Elementary Schools.
+Weekly literacy tutoring and enrichment are provided at East Park Apartments for kindergarten through third-grade students from Kimball Hill and Willow Bend Elementary Schools.
 Programming focuses on early literacy and foundational math skills.
 Kids learn through games, songs, books, and more.
 All are welcome!

 - East Park Apartments Tutoring